 Sharing a hotel room on a business trip — is it ok?

-From a managerial perspective, room sharing may sound like a good idea (or at least not a big deal).
+From a managerial perspective, room sharing may sound like a good idea (or not a big deal).
 The measure cuts travel-related expenses, which benefits the company financially.
-Or, it keeps extra money in the business travel budget.
-Dollars are available to attend a greater number of events or bring along more staff members.

 Separate rooms retain boundaries

-Managers encourage professionalism in the workplace.
-They want cordial interaction among employees but generally discourage oversharing or prying into someone else’s business.
 Likewise, they expect workers to dress appropriately and exhibit good hygiene.
 Such things contribute to an environment where people feel comfortable around one another.

-When you ask that employees share rooms, all this goes out the window.
-Workers get first-hand looks at their roomies.
-Such glimpses can cause discomfort or tension.
 Will you look at Bill the same way the next day after learning he always downs three shots of tequila before bed to help him sleep?
 Can you ever unsee Christine in her flimsy nightgown she says she must wear because of her horrible hot flashes?
-And good luck facing your colleague at breakfast the next morning after you stunk up your shared bathroom!

 People need downtime and a good night’s rest

 Travel in and of itself stresses out many people.
 Some dislike flying or driving long distances.
 Others hesitate to leave a spouse or find themselves worrying about what their kids are doing.
 Even a time zone change or a different bed can prove bothersome.
-Add to the mix potential business-related challenges: dealing with fussy clients, making endless small talk with new people, working more hours than normal, or struggling to learn new material.

-After a long day, workers crave their own space.
-They want to make phone calls home without others listening.
-They want to watch TV without worrying that the sound is bothering a roomie who is trying to read.
 They want to remove make-up, put on old sweats, and chill without concerns about how they look to someone else.
 Bottom line: They want to be “off” work, not “on,” at the end of the day.

-This freedom to recharge alone allows workers to return to business duties the next day feeling refreshed.
-The solitude also gives them maximum opportunity to create an environment conducive to sleeping well.
 They are not subject to somebody else’s snoring, nor do they need to worry about their own.
-They can adjust attire, temperature, and lighting to their preferences.
+They can adjust the attire, temperature, and lighting to their preferences.
 If they feel like falling asleep with the radio on, so be it.

 Single rooms eliminate potential legal and safety issues

-In our post-pandemic world, some people remain very vigilant about precautions such as handwashing, social distancing, using sanitizer, and staying away from others if displaying any symptoms.
 Other people are more lax.
 If the two employees sharing a room are of different mindsets, problems can ensue — especially if they do end up getting sick.

 Employers assign same-sex roommates in order to reduce the chances of sexual harassment or general uncomfortableness.
 This way of thinking assumes certainty of each person’s identity and ignores the fact that many people keep preferences private.
-Single rooms for all avoids the issue altogether.
+Single rooms for all avoid the issue altogether.

 Be particularly careful about asking a worker with a disability to share a room with someone else.
 The arrangement could force the disclosure of medical information the person does not want to share.
-You could possibly be in violation of the Americans with Disabilities Act (ADA) by putting an employee with an accommodated medical condition in a situation that lacks full privacy regarding prescriptions, medical equipment, and the like.

-Realize, too, that you may know nothing about the medical conditions of staff members who have never asked for ADA accommodations.
 Someone who takes antidepressants or gives himself insulin shots may do so out of the eyes of others and prefer to keep it that way.
 A single room provides the space to attend to health matters without fear of discovery or judgment.

 Alternative ways of saving money